migvill/rome/README.md

 `monthFormat`      | Format string used by the calendar to display months and their year `monthsInCalendar` | How many months get rendered in the calendar `required`         | Is the field required or do you allow empty values?
+`scrollWithParent` | Force the calendar to scroll with the parent it's attached to.
+Only available when `appendTo = 'parent'`.
+Warning: This forces the `parent` element to be `position: relative`
 `styles`           | CSS classes applied to elements on the calendar `time`             | The calendar shows the current time and allows you to change it using a dropdown `timeFormat`       | Format string used to display the time on the calendar